Icinga/icinga2/doc/21-development.md

 #### Visual Studio

-Thanks to Microsoft they’ll now provide their Professional Edition of Visual Studio 2017 as community version, free for use for open source projects such as Icinga.
+Thanks to Microsoft they’ll now provide their Professional Edition of Visual Studio as community version, free for use for open source projects such as Icinga.
 The installation requires ~9GB disk space.
 [Download](https://www.visualstudio.com/downloads/) the web installer and start the installation.

+Note: Both Visual Studio 2017 and 2019 are covered here.
+Older versions are not supported.

 You need a free Microsoft account to download and also store your preferences.